University of Reading cookie policy

 Improving people's lives in Venezuela

-As a lecturer at the University of Reading, she uses her international experience to demonstrate how architecture can be a catalyst for creating positive social change, through the way we design and inhabit our built environment.
+Through her teaching at the University of Reading, Penélope uses her international experience to demonstrate how architecture can be a catalyst for creating positive social change, through the way we design and inhabit our built environment.

-By learning first-hand about socially transformative projects, students at Reading gain a perceptive, empathetic lens through which to view architecture, and develop a broader appreciation for the wider impact architectural design has on society.
+By learning first-hand about socially transformative projects, such as Penélope's research project, students at Reading gain a perceptive, empathetic lens through which to view architecture, and develop a broader appreciation for the wider impact architectural design has on society.

 "I realised that as an architect I not only had the creativity and skills to design and make buildings, but also to positively transform how a city is perceived an inhabited."